Georgia Department of Public Safety: Georgia Capitol Police

-Georgia Motor Carrier Compliance Division
+Georgia Commercial Vehicle Enforcement

-The Motor Carrier Compliance Division is responsible for the enforcement of the laws and rules of the Federal Motor Carrier Safety Administration.
+The Commercial Vehicle Enforcement Division is responsible for the enforcement of the laws and rules of the Federal Motor Carrier Safety Administration.
 This division conducts safety inspections of commercial motor vehicles especially buses and trucks, inspects highway shipments of hazardous materials, and performs compliance reviews (aka safety performance audits) on motor carriers.
 It also enforces laws and regulations that govern vehicle size (height, width, and length) and weight.
 It operates the 19 weigh stations in the state of Georgia and also performs roadside inspections on Commercial Motor Vehicles.
 Lastly the MCCD also enforces the High Occupancy Vehicle (HOV) lanes through the city of Atlanta.